nightwatchjs/nightwatch-docs/guide/working-with-page-objects/po-elements.md

 </code></pre>
 </div>

-#### Using the Element index Property
+### Element Properties

+To support greater flexibility in interacting with page object elements, an element can be specified as an object, which needs to contain at least the `selector` property.
+Next to the selector, other properties can be specified.
+Here's the full list:

+- **selector** - the element selector name (e.g.: '@searchBar')
+- **locateStrategy** - e.g. 'css selector'
-The index is used to target a specific element in a query that results in multiple elements returned.
+- **index** - used to target a specific element in a query that results in multiple elements returned.
 Normally, only the first element is used (index = 0) but using the `index` property, you can specify any element within the result.
+- **abortOnFailure** - used to overwrite this setting when using `waitForElement*` commands
+- **timeout** - used to overwrite the default timeout for when using `waitForElement*` commands or assertions
+- **retryInterval** - used to overwrite the default retry interval for when using `waitForElement*` commands or assertions

 Say in the example above, the `searchBar` element selector returns 3 elements and you are interested in the second element.